 Nancy Gallagher is the director at the Center for International and Security Studies at Maryland (CISSM) and a research professor in the University of Maryland School of Public Policy.
-She directs the Advanced Methods of Cooperative Security Program, an interdisciplinary effort to address the security implications of globalization by developing more refined rules of behavior and more comprehensive transparency arrangements.
 Her current research includes a book project on Strategic Logics for Arms Control; public opinion surveys about security policy in the United States, Iran and other countries; initiatives to improve cybersecurity decision-making and cooperative strategies to reduce nuclear risks and enhance space security.

-Before coming to the University of Maryland, Dr. Gallagher was the executive director of the Clinton administration's Comprehensive Test Ban Treaty Task Force and worked with the special advisor to the president and the secretary of state on recommendations to build bipartisan support for U.S. ratification.
-She has been an arms control specialist in the State Department, a Foster Fellow in the Arms Control and Disarmament Agency, and a faculty member at Wesleyan University.
+Before coming to the University of Maryland, Dr. Gallagher was the executive director of the Clinton administration's Comprehensive Test Ban Treaty Task Force and worked with the special advisor to the president and the secretary of state to build bipartisan support for U.S. ratification.
+She has been an arms control specialist in the State Department, a Foster Fellow in the Arms Control and Disarmament Agency and a faculty member at Wesleyan University.

 global security; arms control and nonproliferation; nuclear policy; cybersecurity; space activities; verification; and international relations theory